MPs back Supporters Direct calls for football reform

 English football authorities must take immediate action to ensure fans play a key and permanent role in their clubs, MPs and supporter groups are demanding.

-that unless it introduces reforms within a year the government will impose changes.
+The sport was recently told that unless it introduces reforms within a year the government will impose changes.

 But Supporters Direct wants three ideas implemented urgently, chief executive David Lampitt insisting football must "stop talking and start delivering".